coda/packs-sdk/docs/guides/basics/fetcher.md

 ### Form data

 To send data to a server that expects form input (`application/x-www-form-urlencoded`) use the `form` property of the request.
-It takes key-value pairs and automatically encodes, passes them in the body, and sets the correct `Content-Type` header.
+Pass a set of key-value pairs representing the form fields, ensuring that all of the values are strings.
+The fetcher will format and encode the data, pass it in the body, and set the correct `Content-Type` header.

 ```ts
 let response = await context.fetcher.fetch({